 Battle of the Bulge: George S. Patton and the U.S. Army's Finest Hour of World War II

-Adolf Hitler once predicted that the Third Reich would “last a thousand years,” but by December 1944, every day brought Nazi Germany closer to destruction.
+Adolf Hitler once predicted that the Third Reich would “last a thousand years."
+By December 1944, however, every day brought Nazi Germany closer to destruction.
 With American and British forces bearing down on Germany from the west and the Soviet Union closing in from the east, Hitler decided to launch a massive counterattack against the western Allies.
 By sending three armies composed of nearly 250,000 troops and 1,000 tanks to smash through the Ardennes Forest along the German borders with Belgium and Luxembourg, the Führer hoped to seize the vital port of Antwerp and to drive a wedge between the Americans and the British.
 If his offensive bloodied the western Allies badly enough, Hitler believed they would be compelled to settle for an armistice.
-Then, German forces would be free to focus all of their attention on stopping the unrelenting and vengeful Red Army in the east.
+German forces would then be free to focus all their attention on stopping the unrelenting and vengeful Red Army in the east.
 Hitler thought that this coming battle would "decide whether we shall live or die."
 As he told his top commanders, "The enemy must be beaten-now or never!
 Thus lives our Germany!"

 With the loss of nearly 3.8 million German soldiers over five years of brutal warfare, Hitler’s senior military commanders did not believe they had the power to sustain a major offensive and opposed the Führer's plan.
 Nonetheless, Hitler would have his way.
 With the operation initially Code-named Watch on the Rhine and then later renamed to Autumn Fog, it was up to men like Field Marshal's Walter Model and Gerd von Rundstedt to set the offensive in motion.
 Despite the doubts of those two and many others in the German high command, "The morale of the troops taking part was astonishingly high at the start of the offensive," recalled Rundstedt.
 "They really believed victory was possible."